practicalli/blog-cryogen/content/md/posts/build-emacs-from-source-on-ubuntu-linux.md

-  Does Emacs use -lxft?                                   no Does Emacs use -lsystemd?                               yes Does Emacs use -ljansson?                               yes Does Emacs use the GMP library?                         yes Does Emacs directly use zlib?                           yes Does Emacs have dynamic modules support?                yes Does Emacs use toolkit scroll bars?                     yes Does Emacs support Xwidgets?                            no  (deprecated) Does Emacs have threading support in lisp?              yes Does Emacs support the portable dumper?                 yes Does Emacs support legacy unexec dumping?               no Which dumping strategy does Emacs use?                  pdumper Does Emacs have native lisp compiler?                   yes
+  Does Emacs use -lxft?                                   no Does Emacs use -lsystemd?                               yes Does Emacs use -ljansson?                               yes Does Emacs use -ltree-sitter?                           yes Does Emacs use the GMP library?                         yes Does Emacs directly use zlib?                           yes Does Emacs have dynamic modules support?                yes Does Emacs use toolkit scroll bars?                     yes Does Emacs support Xwidgets?                            no Does Emacs have threading support in lisp?              yes Does Emacs support the portable dumper?                 yes Does Emacs support legacy unexec dumping?               no Which dumping strategy does Emacs use?                  pdumper Does Emacs have native lisp compiler?                   yes Does Emacs use version 2 of the X Input Extension?      yes Does Emacs generate a smaller-size Japanese dictionary? no
 ```

 ## Emacs 29 configuration options